Egyptian Carob Drink Seller (photo above)

 Although there is no International Hallmark System, we do have an International System of compulsory marks attesting the gold content.
 This will range anywhere from 8 kt up to the highest fineness of gold that is 24 kt gold jewelry.
 See Compulsory Marks and Content below:

-But when it comes to Incredible India, as Sita Devi's collection certainly confirms, Indian Gold Jewelry can, on occasion, be made of the highest caratage on the planet, yep, you guessed it - 24K!
+But when it comes to Incredible India, as Sita Devi's collection certainly confirms, Indian Gold Jewelry is often made of the highest caratage on the planet, yep, you guessed it - 24K!

 Now the big question- is caratage, really that important when investing in gold Jewelry?
 After all, Antique Victorian Jewelry, diamond set, was topped in Silver, not gold?
-Well, the answer to that question is Yes, the gold content counts and it counts a lot and this is why......
+Well, the answer to that question is Yes and No... the gold content counts as one store of value.

-Antique Gold Jewelry has two distinct stores of value: The Antique store of value and the Gold store of value.
+Antique Gold Jewelry has two distinct stores of value: The Antique store (determined by complex factors) of value and the Gold store of value.

 Since antiquity, throughout the History of jewelry, countries and governments have kept a close eye on their gold reserves and some countries today only allow certain caratages to be even sold.